Market Impact: A Systematic Study of the High Frequency Options Market: Fair Pricing

 It appears from Figures \ref{fair pricing vol atmf} and \ref{fair pricing ATMF skew} that the fair pricing condition can reasonably be assumed to hold.
 This is in line with what has already been observed in the equity market and mentioned in \cite{said2018}.
 One observes also that the greater the absolute $\theta-$variations, the more one moves away from the perfect fair pricing condition.
 In agreement with the intuition high variations are generally associated to longer and larger metaorders that are therefore more affected by the diffusive nature of the prices.

 One can note that the fair pricing condition is more effective for the \textit{at the money forward volatility} metaorders.
-One reason for this is that trading \textit{volatility} is more common than trading \textit{skew} on the options market.
+One reason for this is that trading \textit{volatility} is more common than trading \textit{skew} on the options market as already mentionned previously.

 For now, we have considered the fair pricing condition by studying the variations of the parameters of the metaorders in question.
 However, it is more relevant to examine the fair pricing condition by considering the portfolio generated during a metaorder.
 Let us define the portfolio value of a metaorder $\omega$ as the quantity defined by